prenex/search_engine/README.md

 # TODO

+Currently not even working yet.
+Need to finish.

 * More sophisticated writeup of LICENCE
 * Maybe ability to delete from the engine?
 Currently you rebuild all for now.
 * Maybe I could add "suffix tree" generation for searching any common substr?